Tragic New Survey Suggests 71% of Americans Support Legal Euthanasia

 Oregon was the first state in the nation to endorse the practice, legalizing physician-assisted suicide in 1994.
 The “Death With Dignity Act” took effect in 1997 after overcoming legal hurdles.
 In 2023, Oregon Democratic Governor Tina Kotek signed a law removing the residency requirement from the DWDA, allowing Oregon physicians to prescribe lethal drugs to people from other states.
 The Oregon Health Authority (OHA) had already stopped enforcing the residency requirement in 2022.

-Since 1997, some 4,274 people have been prescribed lethal drugs in Oregon, and at least 2,847 people (67%) have died after consuming them.
+Since 1997, some 4,274 people have been prescribed lethal drugs in Oregon, and at least 2,847 people (67%) have died after consuming them, an OHA report states.
 Last year, CBS reported, 23 people who died as a result of Oregon’s physician-assisted suicide practice (roughly 6% of the total that year) were out-of-state residents, according to OHA data.

 RELATED: Oregon’s Disturbing Status as Assisted Suicide Destination Highlighted in New Report